 First wash out the crack with water, and then fill the crack with hydraulic cement or thinset tile adhesive.

 Use either a margin trowel or masons trowel to feather out the edges.
 You'll want the patch to be level with the surrounding floor.

 In order to fill depressions in your concrete floor pour a small amount of either thinset tile adhesive or self leveling compound into the depression.
 Then trowel the thinset or self leveling compound until it's level.

 Step 5 Grind Down High Spots

-equipped with a masonry grit abrasive wheel, grind down any of the high spots in your concrete floor that you earlier marked.
+Using a grinding tool equipped with a masonry grit abrasive wheel, grind down any of the high spots in your concrete floor that you earlier marked.

 A right angle grinder will make the job go quicker.
 For removing the dust simply hold a vacuum hose near the grinder as you work.
 Once your done grinding down the highspots thoroughly vacuum and damp mop your concrete floor.

 How To Tell If Your Concrete Floor Is Waxed, Sealed or has a Smooth Finish

 Thinset or any other tile adhesives will not stick to a concrete tile underlayments that are waxed, sealed, painted, or finished to a gloss with a steel trowel.

 The way to tell if your concrete tile underlayment is waxed or sealed is to drip a few drops of water on the surface.
 If the water beads up the surface has a finish on it.
 If the water soaks in but the surface is otherwise slick or smooth it most likely was finished with a steel trowel.